-12.1 The Chief Finance & Commercial Officer shall set out procedures and systems to regulate stores including:

-- (a) records for receipt of goods, issues, and returns to stores - (b) stocktaking arrangements (to include the requirement for a physical check covering all items in store at least once a year) - (c) stock valuation - (d) the review of slow moving and obsolete items and for condemnation, disposal, and replacement of all unserviceable articles. - Subject to the responsibility of the Chief Finance & Commercial Officer for the systems of control, overall responsibility for the control of stores shall be delegated to an officer by the Chief Executive.
-The day-to-day responsibility may be delegated by him/her to departmental officers and stores managers/keepers, subject to such delegation being entered in a record available to the Chief Finance & Commercial Officer.
-The control of Pharmaceutical stocks shall be the responsibility of a designated Pharmaceutical Officer; the control of fuel oil and coal of a designated Estates Manager. - 12.3 The responsibility for security arrangements and the custody of keys for all stores and locations shall be clearly defined in writing by the designated manager/Pharmaceutical Officer.
+- 12.1 The CFCOCFO shall set out procedures and systems to regulate stores including: - (a) records for receipt of goods, issues, and returns to stores - (b) stocktaking arrangements (to include the requirement for a physical check covering all items in store at least once a year) - (c) stock valuation - (d) the review of slow moving and obsolete items and for condemnation, disposal, and replacement of all unserviceable articles. - 12.2 Subject to the responsibility of the CFCO for the systems of control, overall responsibility for the control of stores shall be delegated to an officer by the Chief Executive.
+The day-to-day responsibility may be delegated by them to departmental officers and stores managers/keepers, subject to such delegation being entered in a record available to the CFCOCFO.
+The control of pharmaceutical stocks shall be the responsibility of a designated Pharmaceutical Officer; the control of fuel oil and coal of a designated Estates Manager. - 12.3 The responsibility for security arrangements and the custody of keys for all stores and locations shall be clearly defined in writing by the designated manager/Pharmaceutical Officer.
 Wherever practicable, stocks shall be marked as property of the Trust. - 13 DISPOSALS AND CONDEMNATIONS, LOSSES AND SPECIAL PAYMENTS [See also Scheme of Delegation 11]